 It’s no secret that computers run the world and that we’re all hugely reliant on technology, be it medically, professionally and ever more so; socially.
-Not too far off being uploaded to the internet, immortalised and transgressing across trajectories, for answers, we’re interviewing one of the top coders in the world.
+Not too far off being uploaded to the internet, immortalised and transgressing across trajectories, does that sound a stretch too far? -It isn’t according to some.
+Questions?
+We have a few, for answers, we’re interviewing one of the top global coders.

 What this article should tell you is how you can improve your tech skills, how you can help move the world forward with tech and decipher how scientific Computer Science really is.